 let text_feature = text_encoder.encode("a dog")

-into two models is because, when actually using this Photos search app, your input text will always change, but the content of the Photos library is fixed.
-Which means that all the image vectors
+I split the Text Encoder and Image Encoder into two models because, when using this Photos search app, your input text will always change, but the content of the Photos library remains fixed.
+This means that all the image vectors can be computed once and saved in advance.
+Then, the text vector is computed only once for each of your searches.

 Performance